branchwelder/web-technologies/README.md

 ## Coursework

 This is a project-based course.
-Students will document their work on a public portfolio website throughout the quarter.
-Any technical work completed for this course should be publicly available.
+There is no "one true way" to learn about web technologies.
+Instead of problem sets and quizzes in which their work will be lost to time, students will "just build websites"[^justbuildwebsites].
+We will begin by setting up a portfolio website, which will grow over the quarter to document projects done for the course.
+As a result, any work done for this course will be publicly visible.
 Coursework comprises mini projects, a final project, and development reflections ("hair tear shares").

 ```mermaid